1/14 Scale Custom Aluminum Flatbed Trailers

 It is just a matter of taking a couple of bolts out and sliding the modular suspension to where you want it mounted, and for a tri-axle simply add another suspension module between the existing spread axle units.

-Independently turning axles are housed in a brass and aluminum axle tube assy. with pressed in bearings, axle shafts are 5mm in diameter, and outer axle tubes are 1/2″ diameter.
+Independently turning axles are housed in an aluminum axle tube assy. with pressed in bearings and bushings

 Trailers are built out of 100% aluminum, including the wheels.
 The only thing not aluminum are the nail strips on the deck, and the plastic support legs.
 All hardware is metric, low profile hex head hardware where possible.